matplotlib/CZI_2020-07_mpl/CZI.md

 - ​​Reduce backlog of issues by 50 / quarter
 - ​​Reduce backlog of PRs by 50 / quarter

-- initial implementation of data-source backed artists merged to core Matplotlib
+- initial implementation of data-source backed artists packaged and available to early users
 - initial implementation of data-source backed artists in domain specific libraries
 - design documentation about new user-facing API
 - ??